 Energy Storage Systems (BESS) – Lithium Ion Batteries

 Lithium Ion batteries were first discussed in the 1970’s with the first commercially available lithium ion battery released in 1991.
-They have quickly become the favourite choice for consumer electronics due to their power density, cost, safety and ability to discharge and charge without a memory effect.
+In recent years they have quickly become the favourite choice for consumer electronics.
+Firstly due to their power density, cost, safety and ability to discharge and charge without a memory effect.

 Lithium ion batteries are well suited in Battery Energy Storage Systems (BESS), which need to respond quickly to calls to discharge.
 For example in frequency response roles for the National Grid.